BBN-E/tac-kbp-eal/README.md

 ## Contact
 For questions concerning the software, please contact `rgabbard@bbn.com`.
 If you have bugs or feature requests, you can use the GitHub Issue Tracker.
+The issue tracker is preferred so future users can benefit from the answers to your questions.
 To track changes to this repository, follow https://github.com/rgabbard-bbn/kbp-2014-event-arguments/commits/master.atom in an RSS reader.